reasonwithoutrestraint/site/mkdocs/docs/Summaries/Sharon Street, Constructivism about Reasons.md

 ### Formal Characterization

 Restricted constructivism does not specify a conception of correctness for the grounding judgments.
 Metaethical constructivism affirms that the correctness of the grounding judgments is constituted by withstanding scrutiny from other normative judgments.
 It is a mistake to ask about the correctness of any normative judgment in the utter abstract, without making references to a standpoint constituted by some further set of normative judgments.
-This is because there are not judgment-independent standards of correctness in the normative domain.
+This is because there are no judgment-independent standards of correctness in the normative domain.

 Formal characterization: the fact that X is a reason to Y for agent A is constituted by the fact that the judgment that X is a reason to Y (for A) withstands scrutiny from the standpoint of A's other judgments about reasons.
 Note that X is never a reason in favor of Y, absolutely.
 X can only be in favor of Y for some particular agent, as determined by the standards set by the normative judgments of A himself.
 This does not rule out the possibility that for a given X and Y, X is a reason to Y for every agent, no matter what his or her particular normative judgments.

 Here is how metaethical constructivism specifies the various elements of all constructivist views:

 - Target set of normative judgments: all normative judgments.
 - Resutls of construction: all reasons.
 - Procedure of construction: a purely formal characterization that does not presume any substantive content.